TolikPylypchuk/SharpHook/README.md

 R3 global hooks are basically the same as the default global hooks and the same rules apply to them.

+Note that SharpHook.R3 uses its own interface instead of implementing `IReactiveGlobalHook` since R3's implementation is incompatible with the interface.

 SharpHook.R3 provides two implementations of `IR3GlobalHook`:

 - `SharpHook.R3.R3GlobalHook`.
 Since we're dealing with observables, it's up to you to decide when and where to handle